-Just like private development, City projects are exempt only if they do not disturb more than 4 cubic feet of native soils.
-Language is added to exempt City infrastructure projects from this ordinance if earth disturbance is done within the existing footprint of the facility and does not disturb more than 4 cubic feet of native soils.
+Just like private development, City projects are exempt only if they do not disturb more than 4 cubic feet of native soils and if earth disturbance is done within the existing footprint of the facility.
 This could involve maintenance, repair or replacement of existing roadways, stormwater facilities, and buildings, where native soils are not disturbed.
 However, an exception to this rule exists when the City project is an emergency project that is undertaken to mitigate the loss of or damage to life, property or essential services after a flood, earthquake, or other disaster pursuant to Public Resources Code section 21060.3.

-While not part of Chapter 17.43, Section 17.50.060 will amend the duties of the Planning and Environmental Review Director to include the development of a list of sites with known archaeological, cultural, or pre-historic resource in consultation with the Tribal Chairs of the Barbareño, Coastal Santa Ynez and Ventureño Bands of Chumash Indians.
+While not part of Chapter 17.43, Section 17.50.060 will amend the duties of the Planning and Environmental Review Director to include the development of a list of sites with known archaeological, cultural, or pre-historic resource in consultation with the Tribal Chairs of the Barbareño, Coastal, Santa Ynez, and Ventureño Bands of Chumash Indians.
 This list shall be kept confidential and is not a public record under the Public Records Act.
 (Government Code Sections 6254(r) and 6254.10).
 This list will be used by the City to advise permit applicants regarding Resources, as appropriate.

-Associated Title 17 Amendments
+Associated Title 12 and 17 Amendments

-In addition to the inclusion of Chapters 17.33 and 17.43 to the Goleta Municipal Code, amendments to other sections are proposed to reflect the requirements set forth in these new Chapters and to strive for internal consistency and clarity within Title 17.
+In addition to the inclusion of Chapters 17.33 and 17.43 to the Goleta Municipal Code, amendments to other sections are proposed to reflect the requirements set forth in these new Chapters and to strive for internal consistency and clarity within Title 12 and 17.
 These additional changes are as follows:

-- Revision to Chapter 17.29 regarding Demolition and Relocation provisions.
-This Chapter has been amended to clarify language regarding process and to ensure compatibility with the demolition provisions in Chapter 17.33. - 2.
-Revision to Chapter 17.50: - a) To include the designation of properties as a Historic Landmark, Historic District, or Point of Historical Interest and approval of Mills Act Contracts as part of the City Council's role and responsibilities. - b) To specify DRB's role and responsibilities in reviewing alterations proposed to historic resources. - c) To add roles and responsibilities of the Historic Preservation Commission to the list of Reviewing Authorities - d) To add additional responsibilities to the Director of Planning and Environmental Review regarding the implementation of the Historic Preservation and Archaeological and Tribal Cultural Resources as noted above. - 3.
+- 1. Revision to Chapter 12.13 to add Section 12.13.030(Q) to include failure to maintain a historic resource as a nuisance. - 2.
+Revision to Chapter 17.29 regarding Demolition and Relocation provisions.
+This Chapter has been amended to clarify language regarding process and to ensure compatibility with the demolition provisions in Chapter 17.33. - 3.
+Revision to Chapter 17.50: - a) To include the designation of properties as a Historic Landmark, Historic District, or Point of Historical Interest and approval of Mills Act Contracts as part of the City Council's role and responsibilities. - b) To specify DRB's role and responsibilities in reviewing alterations proposed to historic resources. - c) To add roles and responsibilities of the Historic Preservation Commission to the list of Reviewing Authorities - d) To add additional responsibilities to the Director of Planning and Environmental Review regarding the implementation of the Historic Preservation and Archaeological and Tribal Cultural Resources as noted above. - 4.
 Revisions to Chapter 17.73 to add terms and definitions associated with Historic Preservation and Archaeological and Tribal Cultural Resources as used within Chapters 17.33. and 17.43.